svesec/htb-cap/README.md

 **Initial Foothold:** FTP credentials discovered through packet capture
 **Privilege Escalation:** _Could not reproduce_ – documented based on previously known exploitation steps

+⚠️ **Note:** This writeup covers only the initial foothold and partial exploitation.
+Root privilege escalation could not be completed due to machine instability.
 ---

 ### 🛰️ Reconnaissance